-It is the intent of the college to limit disclosure of directory information to those instances where prior written consent has been given to the disclosure or under those provisions of FERPA which allow disclosure without prior written consent.
-Directory information is defined as name, address, ECC issued student email address, dates of attendance, major, degrees, awards, honors, and weight and height of athletes.
+It is the intent of the College to limit disclosure of directory information to those instances where prior written consent has been given to the disclosure or under those provisions of FERPA which allow disclosure without prior written consent.
+The College defines directory information as: name, address, Student ID number, ECC issued student email address, dates of attendance, major, degrees, awards, honors, and weight and height of athletes.

-The College will maintain a record of all requests for, and/or disclosures of, information contained in a student's education record made by persons other than College officials or the student or those requests accompanied by the student's prior written consent.
-The student's education record will include at least:
+The College will maintain a record of all requests for, and/or disclosures of, information contained in a student's education record made by persons other than school officials or the student or those requests accompanied by the student's prior written consent.
+The record will include at least:

 - The name of the party making the request